- What is study abroad?

 Visa/Residence Permit: Some countries also require you to apply for a visa (a stamp on your passport) or residence permit to legally live and study in your host country for a specified amount of time (requirements do vary by country).

-While we at the Office of Study Abroad can provide assistance with the process, it is ultimately your responsibility to check with your host country’s U.S. based Consulate for information on how to apply for and obtain a visa.
+While we at the Office of Global Affairs can provide assistance with the process, it is ultimately your responsibility to check with your host country’s U.S. based Consulate for information on how to apply for and obtain a visa.

 Visa requirements and fees vary by country and by jurisdiction.
 It your responsibility to apply for and obtain the appropriate visa.
 Please note that visa/residence permit regulations (and the decision whether or not to issue a visa/permit) are imposed by the host country government not Sacred Heart University.
 With that said, we are here to support you as much as possible during this process.